VictorLi08/ZerzuraKit/README.md

 ---
 ***NOTICE***

 Animations and UI generators are no longer a part of ZerzuraKit.
-This functionality has been removed and will be implemented in two new upcoming frameworks: AnimationKit and RapideKit.
+This functionality has been removed and will be implemented in two new upcoming frameworks: InteractionKit and RapideKit.

 ---